Functional Renormalization Group Approach for Signal Detection: Analogue field theory for spectral analysis

 Hence, setting $\mu_1=\mu_2$, $\mu_3=\mu_4$ and so on, we must have again:

 In that way, $V^{(4)}_{\mu_1\mu_2\mu_3\mu_4}$ reads as:

 and:

 The validity of approximation \eqref{picrot} can be numerically checked.
 Table in particular \ref{Num_correlation_4_eigenvectors} summarizes simulations for different configurations of indices $\mu_i$.
-We show in particular that for the quartic vertex neglected configurations are of order $1/N^2$ whereas the leading ones are of order $1/N$.
+We show in particular that for the quartic vertex, neglected configurations are of order $1/N^2$ whereas the leading ones are of order $1/N$.

 \paragraph{Quantum corrections.} For such a quartic model quantum corrections can be easily investigated for large $N$.
-Relevant one-loop diagrams for $2$ points functions are pictured on Figure \ref{figDiag} for the two kinds of vertices.
-These verices are pictured with solid edges materializing Kronecker delta defining how the field indices are contracted.
+Relevant one-loop diagrams for $2$ points functions are pictured on Figure \ref{figDiag} for the $O(N)$ vertex, and for the special vertex where all the four indices are equals.
+These vertices are pictured with solid edges materializing Kronecker delta defining how the field indices are contracted.
 Dotted edges on the other hand materialize Wick contractions, with propagator $C_{\mu\nu}=\lambda_\mu \delta_{\mu\nu}$.
 The first diagram on the left behaves as $\sim \delta_{\mu_1\mu_2}N^{-1}\sum_\mu \lambda_\mu \equiv \delta_{\mu_1\mu_2} N^{-1}\Tr \,C$.
 The second and third diagrams however behave as $\sim \delta_{\mu_1\mu_2} N^{-1}\lambda_{\mu_1} \sim \delta_{\mu_1\mu_2} N^{-2} \Tr\, C$, where we used self averaging property of random matrices.
 Then, in the large $N$ limit, the two last contributions on the right are of order $1/N$ with respect to the first one.
-More generally, contributions that create a large enough number of faces\footnote{Faces are conventionally defined as closed cycles.} will contribute significantly to the perturbation series and, for this reason, we can discard the vertex $\sum_{\mu=1}^N \psi_\mu^4$ in \eqref{quarticinter}, whose contributions are always irrelevant for the contributions of the non-local term.
+More generally, contributions that create a large enough number of faces\footnote{Faces are conventionally defined as closed cycles.} will contribute significantly to the perturbation series.
 Hence, we conclude that in the large $N$ limit, purely noisy data could be described by the nearly Gaussian distribution: